 Access to and use of agricultural information has proved to be an important factor in smallholder farmers’ adaptation to climate change.
-As observed in the study area, smallholder farmers depend on various sources for agricultural information to respond to climate change, a global challenge affecting crop production, especially in arid and semi-arid areas like Iringa Rural district.
+As observed in the study area, smallholder farmers depend on various sources for agricultural information to respond to climate change, a global challenge affecting crop production, especially in arid and semi-arid areas like Iringa Rural District.
 It is considered that access to agricultural information has influenced smallholder farmers’ attitudes to undertake different adaptation responses to climate change.
 These adaptation strategies employed by smallholder farmers appear to be very useful in increasing crop production and responding to climate change.
-However, despite the importance of agricultural information to smallholder famers, its access and use are not impressive due to various impediments that need to be addressed.
-Therefore, it is recommended that efforts to promote smallholder farmers’ access to and use of agricultural information should be strengthened through enhanced use of mass media, agricultural extension officers, village meetings and research institutions.
+However, despite the importance of agricultural information to smallholder famers, its access and use have not been impressive due to various impediments that need to be addressed.
+Therefore, it is recommended that efforts to promote smallholder farmers’ access to and use of agricultural information should be strengthened through enhanced use of the mass media, agricultural extension officers, village meetings and research institutions.
 In addition, smallholder farmers should be given farming education and frequently update their knowledge on proper farming practices that address climate change.

 References